Hoh Rainforest

 Bogachiel Rainforest River trail

-The Bogachiel - the northernmost and likely least visited of the four rainforest valleys in Olympic National Park is an astonishing place of old-growth beauty.
-The only trail traversing the valley is the Bogachiel Rainforest River Trail, which begins east of the Ira Springs Wetlands Loop and ends at Sul Doc Hot Springs Road nearly 30 miles east.
-The path is also the western end of the 1200-mile Pacific Northwest National Scenic Trail that traverses three states near the Canadian border.
+The Bogachiel—the northernmost and likely least visited of the four rainforest valleys in Olympic National Park—is an astonishing place of old-growth beauty.
+The only trail traversing the valley is the Bogachiel Rainforest River Trail, which begins east of the Ira Springs Wetlands Loop and ends at Sol Duc Hot Springs Road nearly 30 miles east.
+The path is also the western end of the 1,200-mile Pacific Northwest National Scenic Trail, which traverses three states near the Canadian border.

-While it may not be one of Olympic National Park’s most famous rainforest trails, the Bogachiel provides the plenty adventure as hikers must cross many small creeks that flow from the hillsides, over the trail, and down into the Bogachiel River.
-Throughout its length, the trail passes through open grassy maple tree grasslands and dense hemlock, fir, and spruce forests; while occasionally offering views of the beautiful river to the south.
-For big tree fans, it may be hard deny that this rainforest contains one of the greatest collection of gigantic Sitka Spruce anywhere.
+While it may not be one of Olympic National Park’s most famous rainforest trails, the Bogachiel provides plenty of adventure as hikers must cross many small creeks that flow from the hillsides, over the trail, and down into the Bogachiel River.
+Throughout its length, the trail passes through open grassy maple tree grasslands and dense hemlock, fir, and spruce forests, while occasionally offering views of the beautiful river to the south.
+For big tree fans, it may be hard to deny that this rainforest contains one of the greatest collections of gigantic Sitka spruce anywhere.
 A few of the trees pictured here are examples of ancient spruce whose sizes attest to the fertile, hospitable nature of this beautiful river valley.

 Bogachiel Rain Forest River Trail - IMG_1373-2.jpeg